rjwut/ian/README.md

 **IAN** is an unofficial Java library for communicating with [*Artemis Spaceship Bridge Simulator*](https://artemisspaceshipbridge.com/) servers and clients.

 IAN is a heavily revamped version of [ArtClientLib](https://github.com/rjwut/ArtClientLib).
-It currently supports *Artemis* version 2.7.x.
+It currently supports *Artemis* versions 2.7.0-1.
 If you need Java library support for previous versions of *Artemis*, please see the version table below:

 *Artemis* | IAN/ArtClientLib
 ---: | ---